matevz-jazbec/java-basic-loops-exercises/README.md

-# Java Basic Loop Patterns
+# Java Pattern Printing Exercises

 A set of beginner-friendly Java console exercises that draw simple console patterns using loops.
 These are study exercises from university coursework.
 Solutions implemented by me as part of coursework.